raganwald/braythwayt.com/_posts/2016-03-30-racism-is-injustice.md

 This idea around employing people extends through all of life.
 Denying people opportunities because of their skin colour is unjust.
 And that's what racism is: Being unjust on account of "race."

-So even if we think that, statistically, a black person is more likely to be a thug than a white person, then a just person would rather treat each black person with courtesy and be disappointed from time to time, than treat each black person with contempt and mistreat a good person from time to time.
+So even if they think that, statistically, a black person is more likely to be a thug than a white person, a just person would rather treat each black person with courtesy and be disappointed from time to time, than treat each black person with contempt and mistreat a good person from time to time.

 That's justice.